cyber-dojo/runner/docs/README.md

 - - - -

 # POST run_cyber_dojo_sh
-Saves the files, and runs cyber-dojo.sh
+Creates a container from image_name, saves the files into it, and runs cyber-dojo.sh
 - parameters, eg
 ```
   {        "image_name": "cyberdojofoundation/gcc_assert",